ScalaConsultants/panopticon-tui/README.md

 ## run

-Warden uses `netcat` to communicate with Zookeeper nodes, so it requires `nc` to be available in the terminal.
+Panopticon uses `netcat` to communicate with Zookeeper nodes, so it requires `nc` to be available in the terminal.

 To run it you need to pass a list of addresses for Zookeeper nodes like this:
 ```
-./warden my_host_x.com:2181 my_host_y.com:2181 my_host_z.com:2181
+./panopticon my_host_x.com:2181 my_host_y.com:2181 my_host_z.com:2181
 ```